Lona44/write-ups/PicoCTF/Python Wrangling/README.md

 ![](https://media.tenor.com/images/353248989abb0d2a6ddee80898a875bb/tenor.gif)

 ## A Visual of How I See Everything Come Together
 Below is the relevant code, along with how it connects to the various components of what we're given.
-Thanks for stopping by.
+I hope this walkthrough was helpful.

 ![](https://github.com/Lona44/write-ups/blob/main/PicoCTF/Python%20Wrangling/Python%20Wrangling.png)